nboro/DutchNER/README.md

 # DutchNER

-Foobar is a Python library for identifying PII in Dutch text.
+DutchNER is a Python library for identifying PII in Dutch text.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.